skip to Main Content

 Who is eligble for CEs hosted by TMC?

-• “What Are Perinatal Mood and Anxiety Disorders?”: A deep dive in to the “motherhood” narrative, prevalence of PMADs. risk factors, signs/symptoms, and more with case studies and top resources.
+• “What Are Perinatal Mood and Anxiety Disorders?”: A deep dive into the “motherhood” narrative, prevalence of PMADs, risk factors, signs/symptoms, and more with case studies and top resources.

-• “Paternal Mental Health: Supporting Fathers/Partners”: Learning more about how to work with fathers/partners, understanding the challenges, the prevalence of PMADs in fathers/partners, and strategies to engage couples early on in preparation for baby and postpartum.
+• “Paternal Mental Health: Supporting Fathers/Partners”: Learning more about how to work with fathers/partners, understanding the challenges, the prevalence of PMADs in fathers/partners, and strategies to engage couples early on in preparation for the baby and postpartum.

 Paternal Mental Health: Supporting Fathers & Partners